3/7/2019

 Chief Financial Officer

 I think over the last several years, the new normal is better.
 If you go back to when gas prices skyrocketed several years ago and as they started coming down, what we saw and what we read, frankly, from others is that as they came down, not all of those savings were passed on to the consumer.
 That gave us perhaps a little bit bigger window.
-We're still, I think, if you ask our gas, the people in charge of gas operations around here, we're saving the customer a little more today and making it a little more because there's just a bigger opportunity gap there.
+We're still, I think, If you ask our people in charge of gas operations around here, we're saving the customer a little more today and making a little more because there's just a bigger opportunity gap there.
 It really comes down to that.
-It is still a volatile, no pun intended, you know, profitability item.
-It can swing back and forth based on underlying cost of goods sold that change daily.
-But the new normal is better in all those examples.
-But I'm sure there'll be quarters.
-Q2 was a particularly good quarter.
-But as I believe, Q2 a year ago was a little better than the other three.
-But that's not seasonal necessarily.
-It's just there's a lot of different factors.
-What's going on in the news internationally?
-What's going on with inventory levels, world and U.S. inventory levels?
-What's going on with inevitably a refinery shuts down for two weeks for their planned repairs?
-And it takes four weeks.
-So any of those things switching from winter to summer blend and back, all those things impacted.
+It is still a volatile, no pun intended, profitability item.
+It can swing back and forth based on underlying cost of goods sold that change daily, and but the new normal is better and all those examples, but I'm sure we'll, there'll be quarters.
+This was a Q2 is a particularly good quarter.
+Uh, but, uh, as I believe Q2 a year ago was a little better than the other three, but that's not seasonal necessarily.
+It's just, there's a lot of different factors.
+What's going on in the news internationally.
+What's going on with, uh, with inventory levels, you know, world and U S inventory levels.
+Uh, what's going on with, uh, Inevitably, a refinery shuts down for two weeks for their planned repairs, and it takes four weeks.
+So any of those things, switching from winter to summer blend and back, all those things impact it.
 I think we're fortunate in the fact that we turn a lot of gas.
 We literally turn our inventory about daily.
-And as you know, we have locations with up to 24 pumps and they're backed up all the time.
+And as you know, we have locations with up to 24 pumps, and they're backed up all the time.
 It's great.
-And so I think we're in a fortunate position that overall retailers, whether it's retailers that have gases in their parking lots, like supermarkets and discount stores and ourselves, or full line independent retailers or the ones with the convenience stores, I think everybody seems to have been taken a little more.
-And that's given us an ability to do so over the last couple of years.
-But I guarantee you it will be volatile and we'll always tell you that it was certainly a little more of a benefit this quarter than normal, but it was a year ago too.
+And so I think we're in a fortunate position that overall retailers, whether it's retailers that have gases in their parking lots, like supermarkets and discount stores and ourselves, or full-line independent retailers or the ones with the convenience stores, I think everybody seems to have been taking a little more, and that's given us an ability to do so over the last couple of years.
+But I guarantee you it will be volatile, and we'll always tell you that it was certainly a little more of a benefit this quarter than normal, but it was a year ago too.

 speaker

 So then just a quick one on that.
-So of the 30-odd basis points in ancillary this quarter, should we assume some portion of that comes out next year in the second quarter?
-Is it like anything that you would say is one time that we should put back next year on behalf of it?
+So, you know, of the 30-odd basis points in ancillary this quarter, should we assume some portion of that comes out, you know, next year in the second quarter?
+Is it like anything that you would say is one time that we should put back next year, maybe half of it?

 speaker